nodertc/stun/readme.md

 #### `createMessage(type): StunMessage`

-Creates an empty `StunMessage` object of the specified `type` with random `transaction` field.
+Creates an `StunMessage` object of the specified `type` with random `transaction` field.
 The `type` argument is a number that should be a message type.
 See `constants` below.

 #### `createServer([socket: dgram.Socket]): StunServer`